 This quaint small restaurant is found in the charming village of Caimari, at the foot of the Sierra Tramuntana mountains. […] Rustic chic and organic produce at Ca Na Toneta

-Chef/owner Joan Marc Garcias Amer’s restaurant has been awarded the Michelin Bib Gourmand for 2013 for “high-quality, affordable cuisine”. […] Restaurant Joan Marc
+Chef/owner Joan Marc Garcias Amer’s restaurant holds the Michelin Bib Gourmand for 2016 for “good-quality, good-value cooking”. […] Restaurant Joan Marc

 Cati’s combinations of ingredients are surprising, but work brilliantly.
 Make your reservation now and try this excellent restaurant located in Llubí! […] Restaurant & Petit Hotel Daica

-Mallorcan food with a twist, served in a traditional village house run by local chef Marga Coll.
-Choose individual courses or a tasting menu for incredibly good value.
-Enjoy! […] Miceli Restaurant Selva
+Mallorcan food served in a traditional village house run by local chef Marga Coll.
+Choose individual courses or a tasting menu for incredibly good value. […] Miceli Restaurant Selva

 Mancor de la Vall